wso2/docs-choreo-dev/en/docs/apis/create-and-publish-your-first-api.md

     ![List of published APIs in the API Developer Portal](../assets/img/apis/devportal.png){.cInlineImage-full}

-Congratulations!
-You have successfully created a REST API and published it on the API Developer Portal.

 ## Step 5: Invoke the API
 Follow this procedure to invoke the API from the API Developer Portal: